HKMSA/shop/README.md

 ## **Important developer Notes**

 - JWT authentication is currently **unavailable**.
 Enter a (fake) member id that you can get by calling `GET /fake_members` as authentication for the dummy API
+- API returns `422 Unprocessable Entity` status code when data is not in the correct type (e.g. `asc=string_value`)
-- Query parameters are currently case sensitive and can sometimes return 422 status code if incorrect datatype provided
+- Query parameters are currently case sensitive
 - Any bugs (very likely got) and any additional fields that need to be added to the response, please report to Jalik via WhatsApp or Discord